Osteoclave/actraiser-randomizer/README.md

      ```
      py actraiser_randomizer.py -s 3816547290 "ActRaiser (USA).sfc"

+     Version: YYYY-MM-DD
-     RNG seed: 3816547290
+     Seed: 3816547290
-     Seed hash: 465E42D7
-     Randomizer flags: -
+     Flags: -
+     Hash: XXXXXXXX
      ```
+* To generate a race seed with a hidden seed value, use `-r`
+   * This will generate a randomized ROM named: `ActRaiser (USA)_RACE_HASH.sfc`
+   * You cannot specify a seed with `-s` when generating a race seed.
-* To mask the seed in the resulting ROM (i.e. for a race seed, to prevent cheating), use `-m`
+* To view the spoiler log for the resulting ROM, use `-l`
+   * You cannot view the spoiler log when generating a race seed.
    * Sample run:
      ```
-     py actraiser_randomizer.py -s 3816547290 -m "ActRaiser (USA).sfc"

-     RNG seed: (masked)
-     Seed hash: 465E42D7
-     Randomizer flags: -
-     ```
-* To view the spoiler log for the resulting ROM, use `-v`
-   * Note that if you've masked the seed with `-m`, the spoiler log will include the unmasked seed.
-   * Sample run:
-     ```
-     py actraiser_randomizer.py -s 3816547290 -v "ActRaiser (USA).sfc"
+     py actraiser_randomizer.py -s 3816547290 -l "ActRaiser (USA).sfc"

+     Version: YYYY-MM-DD
-     RNG seed: 3816547290
+     Seed: 3816547290
-     Seed hash: 465E42D7
-     Randomizer flags: -
+     Flags: -
+     Hash: XXXXXXXX
      ---------------------------------------
      Marahna II path: right
      Boss rush type: scattered